Believe, Achieve, Succeed

 We link our literacy books and teaching objectives through the topic for each term, ensuring that there are meaningful links across the curriculum.

-This academic year we are participating in a Digital Literacy Project organized by Make Believe Arts, a theatre and education company.
-This project will work with children from Years 3 and 4; engaging them in a range of exciting writing activities whilst developing their confidence as writers.
+We have previously participated in a Digital Literacy Project organized by Make Believe Arts, a theatre and education company.
+The project involved children from Years 2, 3 and 4; engaging them in a range of exciting writing activities whilst developing their confidence as writers.

 Every fortnight children in Years 2 to 6 participate in a ‘Big Write’ session.
 This is designed to be a special experience where children are able to plan and write for a whole morning.
 During the writing stage calm music might be played, with children writing in special books or on coloured paper.